docker/docs/desktop/hardened-desktop/admin-controls/index.md

 - Turn off Docker Desktop's ability to checks for updates
 - Turn off Docker Desktop's ability to send usage statistics

-For more details on the syntax and options administrators can set, see [Configure Admin Controls](configure-ac.md).
+For more details on the syntax and options admins can set, see [Configure Admin Controls](configure-ac.md).

 ### How do I set up and enforce Admin Controls?